ORelio/Spotlight-Downloader/README.md

 It is useful in the following use cases:
  - Download the whole Spotlight library with maximum image resolution and metadata
  - Define Spotlight images as wallpaper, not only on Windows 10 but also on previous versions
- - Define Spotlight images as global lock screen: without ads, and without any user being logged in
+ - Define Spotlight images as global lock screen on Win7/8/10, removing the ads on Windows 10
  - Chain SpotlightDL with your own scripts and apps by taking advantage of the url mode

 # How to use